jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

   second time immediately after spiking), so maybe making the model aware of whether the neuron spiked recently could help better capture the onset transience.

 - More complicated tuning curve: as we saw with the tuning curve plots, neither model explored here quite accurately captures the relationship between the current and the firing rate.
 Can we improve that somehow?
-We saw that adding the current history changed this relationship, but we can also change it without including the history by using a basis object in `"eval"` mode.
+We saw that adding the current history changed this relationship, but we can also change it without including the history by using an `Eval` basis object.
+We'll see how to do this in more detail in the [final notebook](./place_cells.md)

 <div class="render-all">